 Industrial fires

-Industrial fires are very common in the greater New York City area because of the number of factories and plants.
+Industrial fires are common in the greater New York City because of the number of factories and plants.
 If this type of fire should happen near you, leave the area fast.
 Industrial fires can shoot dangerous chemicals into the surrounding areas, so evacuation is likely necessary.

 Electrical fires